Scaless/scaless.github.io/docs/_posts/2021-05-01-Halo-2-BSP-Crash.markdown

 {% include youtubePlayer.html id=page.youtubevideorepro %}

 A faster alternative with access to debugging tools is to just set `next_index` to a value close to the threshold, say 32000.
-This should cause the crash  quickly depending on the load zones in level.
+This should cause the crash  quickly depending on the load zones in the level.

 # Resolution